Luna Park Sydney: 1980 to 1990: Friends of Luna Park campaign and Harbourside ownership

-Harbourside's lease was then transferred to Luna Park Investments Pty Ltd. With a year, after no efforts had been made to repair and reopen Luna Park, and several submissions hade been made to replace most or all of the amusement park with high-rise apartment blocks and hotels, the New South Wales State Government issued an ultimatum to the company: open Luna Park by 1 June 1990, or lose the lease.
+Harbourside's lease was then transferred to Luna Park Investments Pty Ltd. Within a year, after no efforts had been made to repair and reopen Luna Park, and several submissions hade been made to replace most or all of the amusement park with high-rise apartment blocks and hotels, the New South Wales State Government issued an ultimatum to the company: open Luna Park by 1 June 1990, or lose the lease.
 Despite this ultimatum, Luna Park Investments did little to prepare the site.
 Rides were moved around, repainted, and renamed to give the appearance that the new owners were trying to make an effort.
 The directors kept putting forward excuses to try to gain an extension, even declaring a trade union ban on their own site.

 Four days after the government ultimatum passed, the lease was terminated and the Luna Park Reserve Trust was established.
 Soon after this, the National Heritage Trust added several buildings on the site to its list of protected structures.

 On 12 October 1990, the Luna Park Site Act 1990 was gazetted, although the act had been used prior to this to terminate Harbourside's lease and establish the Luna Park Reserve Trust.
 The Act was intended to protect the site of the park, dedicating it for amusement and public recreation.

 1991 to 1995: Reconstruction

+"Luna Park is magic and fantasy and dreams.
+Luna Park belongs to Sydney; it is far more than private enterprise; it is an institution with a fascinating history and folklore of its own... it is Sydney, past, present and future."